TtarunNDeveloper/twitter_scrapper/README.md

 # ProxyMesh Setup
 ProxyMesh IP addresses are manually added to proxies.txt.
 Ensure you have a valid ProxyMesh account and use the IPs from your ProxyMesh dashboard.

+# Run the application
+-Clone the project or download the zip file and extract
+- refer requirments.txt to install packages
+-command : python server.py [in your terminal]
+- activate venv for better results

 # Troubleshooting
 If you encounter unusual login challenges from Twitter, try the following:
 -Trying changing the username and password from server.py: